 If you require further assistance please contact us on 020 7001 9844 to discuss alternative arrangements.

+There is also a bicycle rack directly behind the museum on Hertsmere Road, by the Cineworld cinema entrance.
 We've put together a map of all the nearest bicycle parks if you are cycling to the Museum of London Docklands.

 By public transport